 Muscular endurance is the ability to perform repeated muscular efforts over a period of time without fatigue.
 A good muscular endurance can perform more repetitions of a particular strength training exercise such as running, jogging, cross-training on an elliptical machine, etc.

 3. Muscular strength

 Flexibility is defined as the ability to bend and move the joints through full range of motion.
 It depends upon many variables like gender, age, body composition, behavioral activity etc. By the flexibility of your joints the fitness level is measured.
 If you have good flexibility, injuries related to joints could be prevented but poor flexibility increases your risk of injury.
 It helps in improving lower back health, reducing the appearance and effects of arthritis, and reducing muscle-tendon injuries.
-Exercises such as stretching, yoga, Pilates, swimming etc. are the way to improve the physical flexibility.
+Exercises such as stretching, yoga, Pilates, swimming, etc. are the way to improve physical flexibility.

 5. Body composition

 Body composition is the percent of body fat compared to your lean body mass (muscles, bones, tendons, ligaments, organs, etc.).
 High percentages of body fat can lead to coronary disease, diabetes, high blood pressure, metabolic disease, low energy, and many more.
 It directly relates to the overall fitness level.
 It considers the individual body type according to height, frame size, weight, and the ratio of fat mass to lean muscle mass.